2KurvaGaming/Network-V9-exam/notes/Network Topology.md

   - **STP (Shielded Twisted Pair)** – Has extra shielding; used in noisy environments.

 ✅ Pros: Affordable, easy to install
+  - If one computer failed, or if there wsa a break in the cable, the other computers would not be affected because each computer          has their own cable connection.
 ❌ Cons: Limited distance (~100 meters), can be affected by interference

 ---